-COVID-19 spreads mainly from person-to-person, through close contact with others and through respiratory droplets when an infected person coughs or sneezes.
+COVID-19 spreads mainly from person-to-person, through close contact with others and through respiratory droplets and aerosols when an infected person coughs,sneezes, sings, shouts, or talks.
 This is similar to how influenza also spreads.

 Spread from contact with contaminated surfaces or objects

-The virus can also spread when someone touches an object or surfaces with the virus on it, and then touches their mouth, face, or eyes.
+The virus can also spread when someone touches an object or surface with the virus on it, and then touches their mouth, face, or eyes.

 Common symptoms of COVID-19 include